X

 Karen Schmitz, Ph.D., R.D.N.

-Dr. Schmitz is the Department Chair for Nutrition and Dietetics.
-She is a former Peace Corps volunteer who became interested in the field of nutrition while working as a high school science teacher in Lesotho, Africa.
-She is a Registered Dietitian Nutritionist who has worked in the areas of research, nutrition education and nutritional counseling.
-She enjoys teaching courses in Nutrition Assessment, Medical Nutrition Therapy, Nutrient Metabolism and Research.
+Dr. Schmitz is a former Peace Corps volunteer who became interested in the field of nutrition while working as a high school science teacher in Lesotho, Africa.
+She is a Registered Dietitian who has worked in the areas of research, nutrition education and nutritional counseling.
+She enjoys teaching courses in Nutrition Assessment, Medical Nutrition Therapy, Advanced Human Nutrition and Experimental Foods and Research.

 Karen has been active in many professional associations related to nutrition and dietetics, most recently serving as an Academy of Nutrition and Dietetics Position Paper editor and on the board of the Southeastern Michigan Dietetics Association.
 She has served as a reviewer for several nutrition textbooks and on advisory boards for dietetic internships.
 Her recent research includes collaborating with nursing faculty on the project titled, "Teaching Nutrition Screening and Assessment of the Geriatric Patient: An Inter-professional Approach."

-In addition, she has worked with many graduate students on research projects related to food waste, nutrition knowledge and the impact of social media.
+In addition, she has worked with many students on research projects related to fat replacers, sugar substitutes, oil absorption and consumer acceptability of food products.
 Several of these students have presented their research and won awards at the Michigan Academy of Nutrition and Dietetics Annual Conference.

 X icon